glotzerlab/signac-docs/docs/source/tutorial.rst

 Initializing the data space
 ---------------------------

-For this tutorial, we assume that we want to study pressure-volume (*p-V*) relationship of a nobel gas.
+In this tutorial, we will perform a simple study of the pressure-volume (*p-V*) relationship of a noble gas.
-As a first approximation, we could model the gas as an *ideal gas* according to the *ideal gas law*:
+As a first approximation, we could model the gas as an *ideal gas*, so the *ideal gas law* applies:

 .. math::

     p V = N k_B T

-Further, we will assume that the calculation of the volume :math:`V` as a function of system size :math:`N`, the Boltzmann constant :math:`k_B`, and temperature :math:`T` is a stand-in for a more expensive simulation.
+Therefore, we can assume that the volume :math:`V` can be directly calculated as a function of system size :math:`N`, Boltzmann's constant :math:`k_B`, and temperature :math:`T`.

-To test this relationship, we start by creating an empty directory, which is where will place all of our source and the data for this computational study.
+To test this relationship, we start by creating an empty project directory where we will place all the code and data associated with this computational study.

 .. code:: bash